siflaneur/file-upload/README.md

 ## Features:

+- A flask file hosting service, use Python3 proudly.
 - Upload file(images, docs, pdf and etc.).
 - Preview the file, show the name, filetype, upload time and download link.
 - Skip the upload step if a same file exists.